 Teaching Style S Research at the Natural and Social Science Interface

-(1 SWS, 2 CP)
+(1 SWS, 1 CP)

 Prerequisites None

-Performance Assessment seminar contribution (ungraded) and seminar presentation
+Performance Assessment Contribution (ungraded) and seminar presentation (ungraded)

-(ungraded)

 Workload Active participation in 1 courses: 15 hours

-Preparation and follow-up: 30 hours

 Assessment component determined by instructor: 15 hours

-Total: 60 hours
+Total: 30 hours

-Credit Points 2 CP
+Credit Points 1 CP

 Scope of Time One semester

 Semester Offered Winter semester

 Target Group Global Change Ecology

 Reference to Other Modules

 M8 Ecosystem Services Assessment of Landscapes

 Responsible for the Module Ecological Services, UBT

 Structural Content Ecological Services, UBT

 Learning Objectives The aim of the exercise "Ecosystem Services Assessment of

 Landscapes" is to introduce assessment methods that can be used by actors in business and politics to balance the environmental consequences of their decisions in landscape

 systems.

-Course Content In the exercise ecosystem services will be quantified in selected regions with the InVEST (Integrated Valuation of Ecosystem Services and Tradeoffs) model.
+Course Content In the exercise ecosystem services will be quantified or optimized in selected regions using spatially explicit models.
 Following this, scenarios of future land-use change are developed and impacts on different ecosystem services are simulated.

-Teaching Style Ü Ecosystem Services Assessment of Landscapes (2 SWS, 2 CP) Prerequisites: Basic knowledge in GIS (obligatory) and C2 Ecosystem Services and Biodiversity (recommended) Performance Assessment: Written elaboration (report) (ungraded) Workload Active participation in 1 course: 30 hours Assessment component determined by instructor: 30 hours Total: 60 hours Credit Points 2 CP Scope of Time One semester (Recommended: 2nd Global Change Ecology semester) Semester Offered Summer semester Target Group Ecology and geography-oriented master's programmes Reference to Other Modules C2 Ecosystem Services and Biodiversity M9 Life Cycle Assessment of Products Responsible for the Module Ecological Services, UBT Structural Content Ecological Services, UBT Learning Objectives Aim of the exercise "Life Cycle Assessment of Products" is to introduce assessment methods that can be used by business and political actors to assess the environmental consequences of their decision in product systems.
+Teaching Style Ü Ecosystem Services Assessment of Landscapes (2 SWS, 2 CP) Prerequisites: Basic knowledge in GIS (obligatory) and C2 Ecosystem Services (recommended) Performance Assessment: Written elaboration (report) (ungraded) Workload Active participation in 1 course: 30 hours Assessment component determined by instructor: 30 hours Total: 60 hours Credit Points 2 CP Scope of Time One semester (Recommended: 2nd Global Change Ecology semester) Semester Offered Summer semester Target Group Ecology and geography-oriented master's programmes Reference to Other Modules C2 Ecosystem Services M9 Life Cycle Assessment of Products Responsible for the Module Ecological Services, UBT Structural Content Ecological Services, UBT Learning Objectives Aim of the exercise "Life Cycle Assessment of Products" is to introduce assessment methods that can be used by business and political actors to assess the environmental consequences of their decision in product systems.